tmbeihl/rubymotion-sqlite/README.md

 * insert data
 * find(:first), find(:last),find(:all)
 * result is a array of hash with the key corresponding to the column name
+* data is not persisted beyond a session - solved

 # todo
-* data is not persisted beyond a session

 * no exception handling, so if you have any sqlite constraints like unique then gives error, or if table already exists
 * data type conversion
 * need to plan for migration